Expansion of Major League Soccer: New York City and Orlando (2015)

 The 2015 MLS season marked the return of MLS to the state of Florida and the addition of a second team in the New York metro area.
-On June 27, 2012, MLS announced plans to build a new soccer-specific stadium in Queens, New York, with a seating capacity of 25,000 and located near the USTA Billie Jean King National Tennis Center in Flushing Meadows.
+On June 27, 2012, MLS announced plans to build a new soccer-specific stadium in Queens, New York City, with a seating capacity of 25,000 and located near the USTA Billie Jean King National Tennis Center in Flushing Meadows.

 On May 21, 2013, MLS announced New York City FC and the location in NYC as the next expansion team.
 The team's rights were purchased by the English Premier League club Manchester City and the New York Yankees baseball team for the expansion fee of $100 million, and the team began play in 2015.

 On October 25, 2010, Phil Rawlins and his investor group of Orlando City SC, announced their intentions of joining Major League Soccer within the next three to five years.

-In March 2012, Garber met with Orlando city and county officials, and said, "It's not a matter of if, but when", when addressing Orlando's chances of joining MLS.
+In March 2012, Garber met with Orlando city and county officials, and said, "It's not a matter of if, but when", addressing Orlando's chances of joining MLS.

 In April 2013, the City of Orlando purchased downtown land to be used towards the construction of a $110 million MLS soccer stadium.
 Orange County Mayor Teresa Jacobs and Orlando Mayor Buddy Dyer reached an agreement on a deal to provide financial support for a variety of Orlando projects including the new MLS soccer stadium on August 8, 2013.
 The Orange County Board of Commissioners voted 5–2 on October 22, 2013, to approve the use of $20 million in tourist development tax funds to build an $84 million multi-purpose soccer stadium in downtown Orlando.

 On November 19, 2013, Orlando was officially announced as the league's newest team, and began play in MLS in 2015.
 The expansion fee was $70 million for the Orlando team.